Adult or Somatic Stem Cells: Facts and Potential Medical Uses

 Reducing the Controversy

-The use of adult stem cells is much less controversial than the use of embryonic cells because the adult cells can be obtained from a donor without destroying human life.
-If the donor is also the person who needs a transplant of specialized cells or stem cells, the problem of rejection is eliminated, since the person's body won't attack its own cells.
+The use of adult stem cells is much less controversial than the use of embryonic ones because the adult cells can be obtained from a donor without destroying human life.
+If the donor is also the person who needs a transplant of specialized cells or stem cells, the problem of rejection is eliminated, si–nce the person's body won't attack its own cells.

-Adult stem cells may be transformed from multipotent cells into pluripotent ones by controlling which genes are expressed and by altering the chemical environment of the cells.
-The transformed cells are known as induced pluripotent stem cells, IPSCs, or IPS cells.
+Specialized adult cells can be changed into pluripotent ones by controlling which genes are expressed and by altering the chemical environment of the cells.
+The transformed cells are known as induced pluripotent stem cells, iPSCs, or iPS cells.
 They have a state much like that of an embryonic stem cell.
+Although any cell in the body could be triggered to become pluripotent, at the moment skin cells are most often used in the process.

-Some researchers have found that certain chemicals can trigger pluripotency in stem cells, which may be a viable alternative to virus use.
-Transforming adult stem cells into pluripotent stem cells safely could have enormous benefits in the field of medicine.
+Some researchers have found that certain chemicals can trigger pluripotency in cells, which may be a viable alternative to virus use.
+Transforming adult cells into pluripotent ones safely could have enormous benefits in the field of medicine.

 Additional Benefits of Adult Stem Cells